 Help with Computers / internet

-Being a new farm, construction are abundant!
+Being a new farm, construction is abundant!
 For handyman type of work, we may be doing stuff like replacing valves, irrigation hoses or putting in new ones, building fences, or clearing rocks from an area.
 Anything bigger than that, I will leave it to the contractor.

 Limited internet access